-- Large-scale physical research facilities, equipment and sets of instruments, such as synchrotrons, research ships, scientific satellites and ‘living labs’ like The North Wyke Farm Platform
+- Large-scale physical research facilities, equipment and sets of instruments, such as synchrotrons, research ships, scientific satellites and ‘living labs’ like The Energy Systems Catapult Living Lab

-- Networks of technologies and e-infrastructures including data and computing systems and communication networks, including the high-performance computing service ARCHER
+- Networks of technologies and digital infrastructures, including data and computing systems and communication networks, like the high-performance computing service ARCHER

 This database includes infrastructures from all scales, from those providing a capability that is replicated at a local scale through to those that are globally unique.
 Some are located within the UK, others are located in other countries or even in the seas or skies.

 Read our case studies to see how national infrastructure capability is supporting the UK’s research and innovation community

 InfraPortal was developed to showcase national research and innovation infrastructure capability.
 It serves as a discovery tool to help researchers and innovators to identify and access infrastructure, both across the UK and internationally.

 InfraPortal was created by UK Research and Innovation as part of the Infrastructure Roadmap Programme.
 This programme identified and catalogued hundreds of research and innovation infrastructures across the UK.

 You can find more about the work of the Infrastructure Team on the UKRI website.

 InfraPortal is a dynamic resource that is continually being populated by the research and innovation community.
 For it to be sustainable and trusted, the information it contains must be complete and up to date.